wanadev/obsidianjs/modules/iframe-api/doc/index.rst

    app.use(iframeApi);
    app.start();

-Finally require-it in modules that need it:
+Finally require it in modules that need it:

 .. code-block:: javascript